 This is an affordable way to reach some of Belize’s most popular destinations.

-Both Maya Island Air and Tropic Air provide scheduled and charter flights to destinations across Belize, as well as those in neighboring countries.
+Maya Island Air and Tropic Air provide scheduled and charter flights to destinations across Belize and those in neighboring countries.

 Their fleets are on the smaller side, and in some cases, the planes are tiny.

 You can expect reasonable prices, although traveling by plane is much more expensive than any form of travel over land.

 As with many other Central American countries, repurposed US school buses are the norm in the public bus system.

 They aren’t luxurious and don’t have air conditioning, but they are certainly the best way to experience real life in Belize.

 Bus terminals are in every central town and city, and all villages have a bus stop.

 Private and semi-private shuttles are the perfect middle-ground between public transport and costly taxis and flights.

 You should be able to find services between major towns, cities, and airports.

 They can recommend the best local shuttle service if you’re staying in a hotel.